IABTechLab/uid2docs/api/v1/endpoints/get-token-generate.md

 [UID2 API Documentation](../../README.md) > v1 > [Endpoints](./README.md) > GET /token/generate

 # GET /token/generate
-Generate a UID2 token from an email address or hashed email address.
+Generate a UID2 token from an email address or a phone number.
+The API also supports providing hashed email address or phone number as input.

 >IMPORTANT: UID2 tokens must be generated only on the server side after authentication.
 Security concerns forbid token generation on the browser side.